mmoershe/sigir2025-shared-task/README.md

 ## How to do the experiments with LLMs in Codespaces?

-1. Check Available Disk Space
+1. Check Available Disk Space.

-Check how much disk space is available in your Codespace to determine which LLM model you can install.
+Check how much disk space you have available in Codespaces to determine which LLM model you can install.
 👉 See available models [here](https://github.com/BlackTechX011/Ollama-in-GitHub-Codespaces)

-2. Access the Docker Container
+2. Access the Docker Container.
-Open a terminal and run:
+Open a terminal in Codespaces and run:
 ```shell

 docker exec -it SIM4IA_container bash

 ```
-3. Start ollama
+3. Start ollama with the following command in the Codespaces terminal:
 ```shell

 ollama serve &

 ```
-4. Install and Run the Selected Model
+4. Install and Run the Selected Model.

-Install and run the model you want to use (e.g., gemma:2b):
+Install and run the model you want to use (e.g., `gemma:2b`) with the following command in the Codespaces terminal:
 ```shell

 ollama run gemma:2b